 Ongoing presentation of Handbook content Teaching team

 PROCEDURE, ORIENTATION & ENROLMENT CONTRACT

-Nautilus Senior School policies cover all major sections of the NSW Education Authority (NESA) Manual - There have been two revisions of the manual in 2018 that required review of policies.
+Nautilus Senior School policies cover all major sections of the NSW Education Authority (NESA) Manual.
 All approved policies and procedures are located on the Student Management System (Sentral) for all staff to access.